 - i.
 Residential additions and attached structures or buildings shall have the lowest floor elevation and mechanical equipment elevation at or above the FPE unless the structure or building is not used as a habitable space and a variance for wet floodproofing is granted by the County Engineer.
 If the addition constitutes a Substantial Improvement, it must meet the requirements of §12.1.8, Nonconforming Uses and Structures in the FPO District. - ii.
 Detached or accessory structures shall have the lowest floor elevation and mechanical equipment elevation at or above the FPE unless the structure is not used as a habitable space and a variance for wet floodproofing is granted by the County Engineer.
-Accessory dwelling units with habitable space on the second floor shall have the lowest floor elevation and mechanical equipment elevation at or above the FPE unless the lowest floor is not used as a habitable space and a variance for wet floodproofing is granted by the County Engineer. - iii.
+Accessory dwelling units with habitable space on the second floor shall have the lowest floor elevation and mechanical equipment elevation at or above the FPE unless the lowest floor is not used as a habitable space and a variance for wet floor provide the second floor shall have the lowest floor elevation and mechanical equipment elevation at or above the FPE unless the lowest floor is not used as a habitable space and a variance for wet floodproofing is granted by the County Engineer. - iii.
 Accessory structures which are not located in a floodway zone and do not have at least two rigid walls including, but not limited to, carports, gazebos, and picnic pavilions, may be constructed at grade and must use flood-resistant materials up to the FPE.